kubernetes-sigs/security-profiles-operator/installation-usage.md

 #### Log enricher based recording

-When using the log enricher for recording seccomp profiles, please ensure that the feature [is enabled within the spod](#using-the-log-enricher) configuration resource.
+When using the log enricher for recording seccomp or SELinux profiles, please ensure that the feature [is enabled within the spod](#using-the-log-enricher) configuration resource.
 The log based recording works in the same way with [containerd][containerd] and [CRI-O][cri-o], while using the node local logs as